alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/sentinel-example/sentinel-dubbo-example/readme.md

 Start the application in IDE or by building a fatjar.

+Provider side:

+1. Start in IDE: Find main class  `SentinelDubboProviderApp`, and execute the main method.
+2. Build a fatjar: Execute command `mvn clean package` to build a fatjar, and run command `java -jar sentinel-dubbo-provider-example.jar` to start the application.

+Consumer side:

 1. Start in IDE: Find main class  `SentinelDubboConsumerApp`, and execute the main method.
-2. Build a fatjar：Execute command `mvn clean package` to build a fatjar, and run command `java -jar sentinel-dubbo-consumer-example.jar` to start the application.
+2. Build a fatjar: Execute command `mvn clean package` to build a fatjar, and run command `java -jar sentinel-dubbo-consumer-example.jar` to start the application.